• Art Magazine

 Creatively reuse ribbons, bells and balls

 Old decorations deserve new life through creative redesign.
-Velvet ribbons can be reused in countless ways—tied around napkins, draped over Mirrors , or formed into bows for wreaths.
-Even glass balls (even broken ones) can be transformed into impressive table decorations:
+Velvet ribbons can be reused in countless ways – tied around napkins, draped over mirrors, or shaped into bows for wreaths.
+Even glass baubles (even broken ones) can be transformed into impressive table decorations.

 • Fill clear vases or wooden bowls with collected ornaments